Jared Champion: Career

-After Cage the Elephant formed in 2006, Champion, along with the rest of the band, moved to the United Kingdom to gain moderate success with their self-titled debut LP, releasing in Europe on June 23, 2008, and in the United States on March 24, 2009.
+He then formed Cage the Elephant in 2006 alongside Matt and Brad Shultz, Champion, along with the rest of the band, moved to the United Kingdom to gain moderate success with their self-titled debut LP, releasing in Europe on June 23, 2008, and in the United States on March 24, 2009.

 Following the release of the band's second studio LP, Thank You, Happy Birthday, Champion's appendix burst during a concert while touring with Foo Fighters.
 Former Nirvana drummer and Foo Fighters' frontman, Dave Grohl, took Champion's place as the drummer for 3 shows during the tour while Champion was being hospitalized.
 In 2014, while touring to promote Cage the Elephant's third studio LP, Melophobia, Champion took family leave.
 Kyle Davis, drummer for Nashville band Chrome Pony, took his place during the shows Champion missed.

 In March, 2014, Champion played drums on Juliette Lewis' EP, Future Deep, that was produced by bandmate Brad Shultz.

 From June 5 to 8, 2017, Champion played with The 8G Band on the late-night show Late Night with Seth Meyers.

 Champion is an endorser of Masters of Maple drums, using a custom made kit and Zildjian cymbals plus Promark sticks and Evans heads.

 Champion also has a musical act with his daughter and one of his friends called Castle Champ.
 It has an experimental feel with several genres mixed in.
 They released their first album on May 19, 2023.